 The Challenges of Streaming Nuke Over Zoom

 The key problem with streaming Nuke over Zoom is that the platform just isn’t designed to stream professional compositing software.
-No plugins exist that will allow you to directly stream your workspace over Zoom, so we’re initially limited to Zoom’s screen sharing features when attempting to share a live editing workspace.
+We've historically been limited to Zoom’s screen sharing features when attempting to share a live editing workspace.

 When Zoom is forced to compete for resources against programs like Nuke, it will attempt to maintain functionality by downgrading video quality on one or both ends of the stream.
 While this can sometimes be enough to maintain a workable connection, it can still result in lag or loss of connection, frustrating everyone who’s trying to communicate efficiently.